morgoth/alexa/README.md

 * nokogiri
 * libxml

-Currently alexa wont work with `ox` gem
+Currently alexa will not work with `ox` gem

-## TODO

-Support following:

-* Category Listings

 ## Contributors